-We seem to have an excess of candy canes leftover this year, so I’ve put together some fun ways to use them up.
+We seem to have an excess of candy canes leftover this year, so I’ve found some fun ways for you to use them up.

 You could even try using lots of different water temperatures and compare the results like Inspiration Laboratories.